cuhsat/fox/README.md

 ![](assets/grep.png "Grep Mode")
 ![](assets/hex.png "Hex Mode")

-> AS THIS IS A FORENSIC TOOL, NO WRITE ACCESS MUST BE GRANTED OR WILL BE USED!
+> AS THIS IS A FORENSIC TOOL NO WRITE ACTIONS WILL BE PERFORMED

 ## Install
 ```console